Hyperpigmentation Conditions and Post Inflammatory Hyperpigmentation (PIH)

 Increased melanin in the epidermis will tend to have a brownish discolouration, whilst brown with hints of grey and blue colouring, is melanin in the epidermis and upper dermis.
 Increased melanin in the dermis, tends to be grey blue in appearance.

 Traditionally, PIH will resolve and fade over time as the skin regenerates itself, but this could take some time, potentially months.
 PIH is normally the easiest type of hyperpigmentation to treat and generally responds well to our laser treatments.
-Treatment is often at fortnightly intervals and is similar to our melasma laser protocol.
+Treatment is often at 4 week intervals and is similar to our melasma laser protocol.
+Finally, with the Discovery Pico laser hitting the market, the occurence of PIH in Asian skin has now become extremely low.

 Lentigines, commonly known as liver spots or age spots are benign pigmented spots, with a clearly defined edge related to UV exposure, they become more prevalent with age.
 They are found on 90% of light-skinned individuals over the age of 60 and is very easily treatable with our laser.